-Azikiwee Anderson founded this innovative micro-bakery in the spring of last year.
+Azikiwee Anderson founded this innovative micro-bakery during lockdown.
 It started as a quarantine project in response to nationwide unrest after the murder of George Floyd and the uneven impact of Covid-19 on the Black community.
 He now bakes dozens of delicious, creative sourdough loaves per week, with fun flavors including ube and jalapeño bacon.
+Read our article about Rize Up to learn more.

 Anthony Lucas started selling cookies out of his car in the Bay Area in 1997.
 Anthony’s Cookies has since grown into a large enterprise producing thousands of cookies a week.
-They currently have 2 stores – one in San Francisco and one in Berkeley – but they are hoping to expand and incorporate ice cream in the future.
+They currently have 2 stores – one in San Francisco and one in Berkeley – but they are hoping to expand more in the future.

 SF Location: 1417 Valencia Street, San Francisco CA